Advice from Departments

 BI133 Microorganisms and Society (Spring, typically) Natural Sciences

-BI135 Biochemistry of Food (occasional) Natural Sciences/Natural Sciences with lab
+BI135 Biochemistry of Food (occasionally) Natural Sciences/Natural Sciences with lab

 BI137 Biology for Voters (JanPlan) N/NL

-BI163 The Cellular Basis of Life (Fall) N/NL
+BI163 The Cellular Basis of Life (Fall) N/NL, not recommended only to satisfy N/NL

 Who can students contact if they have additional questions?